Chi123Zhang/decagon-polypharmacy-graph-learning/README.md

 Each drug pair may be associated with one or more side effect types.

 ## Repository Structure
-- `notebooks/` — model training, evaluation, and visualization notebooks
+- `notebooks/` — codes model training, evaluation, and visualization notebooks
 - `report/` — final project report (PDF)
 - `slides/` — forum presentation slides